tylerdr/sprinter-website/src/pages/index.md

       * **Lorem Ipsum** is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy
     bulletPointOne: "Working in sprints is not only a collaborative approach to developing amazing software, it's also a lifestyle. "
-    bulletPointTwo: "Each day is a gift that we're determined to use wisely.
-Whether it's work, rest, or play we make sure that we're intentional with the minutes we have. "
+    bulletPointTwo: Each day is a gift that we're determined to use wisely.
+Whether it's work, rest, or play we make sure that we're intentional with the time we're given.
     bulletPointThree: "Training in sprints allows us to be good stewards of our time.
 By breaking the big picture down into bite-size pieces, we're able to get more done, so we have more fun. "